Forests That Have Survived for Millions of Years

 Redwoods get their common name from their bark and heartwood, the reddish-brown color of which stems from high tannin levels.
 Other chemicals found in the leaves, branches and bark give these trees a remarkable resistance to fungal disease and insect infestation.
 Their thick bark holds large quantities of water, which protects them from periodic, naturally occurring fires.

-All three redwoods are descendents of a group of conifers (cone-bearing trees) that flourished more than 144 million years ago when dinosaurs roamed the Earth.
+All three redwoods — Coast Redwoods, Giant Sequoias and China’s Dawn Redwoods — are descendants of a group of conifers (cone-bearing trees) that flourished more than 144 million years ago when dinosaurs roamed the Earth.
 At that time, the Earth’s climate was warmer and more humid than it is today, so redwood species grew throughout North America, Europe and Asia.
 Over time and in response to an ever-changing environment, they retreated from most of their former range, and many once-abundant redwood species became extinct.

 Successive ice ages, including the last one that ended about 10,000 years ago, have restricted the remaining redwood species to three small, distinct regions, each supporting one of the species.
 Each region is the only place in the world where you will find native populations of that species.